drobilla/exess/doc/c/overview.rst

 There are 6 unbounded numeric types: decimal, integer, nonPositiveInteger, negativeInteger, nonNegativeInteger, and positiveInteger.
-:struct:`ExessVariant` supports reading and writing these types, but stores them in the largest corresponding native type:
+The generic functions support reading and writing these types, but store them in the largest corresponding native type:
 ``double``, ``int64_t``, or ``uint64_t``.
-If the value doesn't fit in this type, then :func:`exess_read_variant` will return an :enumerator:`EXESS_OUT_OF_RANGE` error.
+If the value doesn't fit in this type, then :func:`exess_read_value` will return an :enumerator:`EXESS_OUT_OF_RANGE` error.

 Writing Canonical Form
 ======================

-Since values are always written in canonical form, :struct:`ExessVariant` can be used as a generic mechanism to convert any string to canonical form: simply read a value, then write it.
+Since values are always written in canonical form, the generic value interface can be used as a mechanism to convert any string to canonical form: simply read a value, then write it.
 If the value itself isn't required,